Frequently Asked Questions

 There will be no event, academic or otherwise, sponsored by National Security Studies, that will require military officers to bring or wear uniforms.
 The Syracuse University Air Force and Army ROTC Detachments have in the past, however, invited some of

 our NSS students to speak to their cadets, and uniforms are appropriate to wear if desired.
-This year, 2019, the ROTC Detachments are planning on holding a session from 7:00 - 8:00 a.m. on Tuesday, April 24th.
+This year, 2019, the ROTC Detachments are planning on holding a session during the course, time to be determined.
 Uniforms are optional.

 Weekend Travel, Minnowbrook Conference Center at Blue Mountain Lake: